Addy0606/imdbdataset/README.md

 <img width="548" height="432" alt="image" src="https://github.com/user-attachments/assets/fc22be90-311a-4673-a7a1-0498b07a4a4c" />

 **Model 3: Linear SVC**

+Linear SVC (Support Vector Classifier)

+Type: Classical machine learning algorithm based on Support Vector Machines (SVM).

+How it works: Finds a hyperplane in feature space that best separates classes with maximum margin.

 Linear svc, based on the supervised machine learning algorithm used for classification tasks (SVM), is the next model we are using because it is efficient and effective for text classification, perfect for our imdb dataset.
 We train it and test it on our cleaned data and track the same metrics as before.